-The program provides human resources practitioners and leaders with the knowledge, skills and tools needed to maximize employee engagement and address cultural, regulatory, and behavioral changes in a diverse workforce.
+The Master of Science program provides human resources practitioners and leaders with the knowledge, skills and tools needed to maximize employee engagement and address cultural, regulatory, and behavioral changes in a diverse workforce.
 The MS in Human Resources focuses on theoretical and practical application while examining the HR professional as a change agent and strategic partner within an organization.
 Through an interdisciplinary course of study, students will learn principles of strategic management, staffing, training and development compensation, conflict and negotiation, employee benefits and legal issues.
 To learn more about online classes, financial aid and tuition please call us or read more on our website.

 All graduate admissions options listed below require an earned baccalaureate degree from a regionally accredited institution.